-After all, both the situation in the market and the behavior of customers could change since we’ve started to collect the necessary information.
+After all, both the market situation and customer behavior could have changed since we started collecting the necessary information.
 All the data should be verified.

 Point 3.
 You got a properly built data set.
 What is next?

-The first working model doesn’t only show our success.
-At this point, it is usually possible to get rid of temporary solutions and major technical difficulties.
-And, paradoxically, after that, all the shortcomings are also better identified.
-That’s why it turns out that the first model takes only 25% of the time and work effort.
-The remaining resources will be spent on enhancing this version, getting more data, and fixing the ML component for preprocessing.
-The better this component will be, the more effort it will take to improve it.
+The initial working model not only demonstrates our success but also allows us to eliminate temporary solutions and address major technical challenges.
+Paradoxically, this stage also reveals any existing shortcomings more clearly.
+As a result, the first model typically requires only 25% of the time and effort invested.
+The remaining resources will be allocated to enhancing this version, acquiring more data, and resolving issues with the ML component used for preprocessing.
+The more we improve this component, the more effort it will require.

 What has changed from the previous step?
-You now have a new starting point, but you have the same indicators (metrics), that we will continue to improve.
+You now have a new starting point, but you still have the same indicators (metrics) that we will continue to improve.

-You should not expect that the customer’s behavior won’t change.
-The external environment and market will also be inevitably changing.
-Any model will need to receive new data and be regularly updated.
-At this stage, you will need a set of metrics to control the model’s quality.
-It is very important to keep in mind the following:
+You should not expect that the customer’s behavior will remain unchanged.
+The external environment and market will inevitably undergo changes.
+Therefore, any model will require new data and regular updates.
+At this stage, you will need a set of metrics to monitor the quality of the model.
+It is crucial to keep the following in mind:

-1) It is enough to retrain the model on new data to make sure the quality of work will remain at an acceptable level.
+- Retraining the model on new data is sufficient to ensure that the quality of work remains at an acceptable level.
 Let’s continue maintaining this model.

 Machine learning is constantly expanding its capabilities.
 Every day you can hear about the automation of a new process in another industry that was not possible before.

-- Remember that the process does not end with the first working model, this is just the beginning;
+- Remember, the journey doesn’t end with the first working model; it’s just the beginning.

 By Itexus Team